MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302.md

 ## Chapter 3 – Camera Setup

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* component of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%202%20-%20Computer%20Vision%20API/Azure-MR-Lab-2.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.
+> If you wish to skip the *Unity Set up* component of this course, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%202%20-%20Computer%20Vision%20API/Azure-MR-Lab-2.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.

 1. In the **Hierarchy Panel**, select the ***Main Camera***.
 2. Once selected, you will be able to see all the components of the **Main Camera** in the **Inspector Panel**.